charmbracelet/huh/README.md

 ## Tutorial

-`huh?` is a Go library to build forms to prompt users for input.
-Build complex survey forms in a few lines of Go.
+`huh?` is a Go library for prompting users for input.
+You can build complex forms in a few lines of Go.

-Let's build a Burger order form.
-To start, let's import `charmbracelet/huh`:
+Let’s build a Burger order form.
+To start, let's import `charmbracelet/huh` and define a few variables to store the data we'll prompt for.

 ```go
 package main